Providing loving care to young children helps them to be mentally healthy.

 An insecurely attached child:

-- is anxious about whether his parents will be available to provide care and protection when needed
+- is anxious about whether their parents will be available to provide care and protection when needed

-- learns ways of behaving that keep his caregiver close and available to him; this behaviour (e.g., acting out or clinging) often does not work in other relationships
+- learns ways of behaving that keep their caregiver close and available to them; this behaviour (e.g., acting out or clinging) often does not work in other relationships

 To cope with something means that you are handling a difficult situation the best that you can.